gaberf/aboutme/README.md

 Things I'm planning to add to the website:

+⚡Released on 2.0

 🟢 Finish Basic Website

+🟢 Add a bit of JavaScript

+🟢 Stylize with CSS

+💡 To Be Released

 🟡 Add multiple HTML Pages

+🟡 Work in more JavaScript

-🟡 Add some JavaScript
+🟡 Add APIs

-🟡 Stylize with CSS

-🟡 Turn into Website for my YouTube

 # 📊 Website is a WIP

-Right now, this website dosen't really have any point, but eventually it will become something much bigger.
-For now, just check it out and look at the code.
+The Website is constantly being updated, and will have more features monthly.

 As mentioned earlier, I am currently learning JavaScript, HTML, and CSS through CodeCademy and hope to make changes to this website reflecting what I am learning.